gomorpheus/morpheus-docs/provisioning/jobs/jobs_tab.rst

          .. note:: |morpheus| provides two default execution schedules, ``Daily at Midnight`` and ``Weekly on Sunday at Midnight``.
 Any additional schedules were created by a User.
 Additional schedules can be added in |LibAutExe|

+      **INCLUDE POWER STATE:** Select All, On, or Off.
+The default configuration is "All" and indicates the Job will run on all relevant Instances or servers at the proper schedule time.
+Selecting "On" or "Off" indicates the Job should only run against targets specifically having either an on or off power state

       **CONTEXT TYPE:** Server or Instance

       **CONTEXT SERVER/INSTANCE:** Select the Server or Instance you wish to target with the Job